Lokeshsingh78/btech_notes_rtu/README.md

 ## Related

-Sure, here’s a "Related" section you can copy and paste into your GitHub repository:

----

-## Related

 - **RTU Syllabus**: [RTU Official Syllabus](http://www.rtu.ac.in/home/)(http://www.rtu.ac.in/home/)
   - Official syllabus and curriculum for RTU BTech courses.
 - **Online Learning Platforms**: